This post may contain affiliate links. Read my full disclosure policy.

 - 1 teaspoon mustard seeds, whole

-- 1 teaspoon fresh chopped dill (or other tender herb)
+- 1 teaspoon fresh chopped dill (or flat-leaf parsley)

 - Place all Mignonette ingredients in a small bowl, and chill.

-- Shuck the oysters, playing them on crushed ice, rock salt or a bed of seaweed.
+- Shuck the oysters, preserving the brine if possible, playing them on crushed ice, rock salt or a bed of seaweed.
 Keep cold.

-- Just before serving, spoon the flavorful Mignonette over top.
+- Just before serving, spoon the flavorful Mignonette over top of each oyster.